 By ingredients, this recipe is dairy-free / non-dairy, nut-free, peanut-free, soy-free, and vegetarian.

-For gluten-free dairy-free freezer pancakes, swap your favorite gluten-free flour blend for the flour within Sarah’s Homemade Dairy-Free Baking Mix.
-However, you can simply use Bisquick Gluten Free in place of the dairy-free baking mix.
+For gluten-free dairy-free freezer pancakes, swap your favorite gluten-free flour blend for the flour in Sarah’s Homemade Dairy-Free Baking Mix.
+Or you can simply use Bisquick Gluten Free in place of the dairy-free baking mix.

 - 2 cups Homemade Dairy-Free Baking Mix